Water demand increases sharply in the summer months, largely due to irrigation.

 Required Yearly Testing of Prevention Devices

-Testing providers can submit their test results online.
-To use this feature, testers must obtain a personal identification number (PIN) from the city by calling 785-587-4536 or by email.
+Testing providers can submit their test results to the City.
+To use this feature, testers must calling (785) 587-4536 or email this form: